the pictographs of emmanuel domenech for 2 flutes, oboe/cor anglais, bass clarinet, contrabassoon, violin, viola, violoncello, harp, and percussion *

 2] To serve as a collective reference point in any area of the piece during rehearsals where the ensemble can start rehearsing by each player locating the nearest time code point to the agreed starting point and beginning from there.
 This is in lieu of rehearsal marks being used for vertical reference and rehearsal purposes in the usual way.

 All other performance notes are given in the score.

 A note about the title:

-Emmanuel Domenech was a Catholic priest who spent many years traveling through Mexico and the American Southwest before returning to France in the 1850s.
+Emmanuel Domenech was a Catholic priest who spent many years travelling through Mexico and the American Southwest before returning to France in the 1850s.
 Because of his experience with Native American culture, a librarian at the Bibliotheque de l’Arsenal in Paris brought to his attention, in the hope he could make sense of it, a curious document that had been filed away in a box there for over a century.
 The book consisted of hundreds of pages of strange, crudely drawn figures, resembling stick figures, many of them appearing to be urinating, copulating, whipping each other, and displaying enormously swollen genitals.
 It was thought to be a Native American manuscript and was referred to as the Livre des Sauvages (Book of the Savages).